 The movie was not critically praised, but don’t let that put you off.
 We feel that the allegations that the book and movie were “exasperatingly sympathetic” with the protagonist “filled with narcissistic pride” were in all probability leveled by people with no direct experience of depression.

 We feel this is one of the most crucial lessons of Prozac Nation: just because you’re growing up in the US in the 1970s and attending an ivy league college, that doesn’t mean you’re immune to a condition like depression.
 Perhaps you’ve been feeling guilty that you’re feeling down when everything looks so good on paper.
 Don’t feel guilty.
 Get help instead.
+Call a mental health treatment center or addiction hotline today.

 The author of the book sadly died from complications due to breast cancer in 2020.